"I will pray and fast for you": Ooni of Ife fears EFCC chairman may lose his job

 EFCC explains how ex-Minister Yuguda shared N4.6bn

-Legit.ng earlier reported that an EFCC operative, Kazeem Yusuf, has testified before a federal high court in Abuja against former minister of finance Bashir Yuguda.
+Legit.ng earlier reported that an EFCC operative, Kazeem Yusuf, testified before a Federal High Court in Abuja against the former minister of finance, Bashir Yuguda.

 Yusuf told the court that Yuguda diverted N4.6 billion meant for security funds to organise prayer against insecurity in Nigeria.